derek-findthebrink/civil-space-coding-challenge/README.md

 ### Derek's working notes

+These are pretty messy, but they can perhaps give you a sense of what I would have completed had this been a project going in to production.

 #### Requirements

 - [x] When users navigate to the /articles route, a list of article should be displayed matching the designs (ignore the search bar and sorting options unless you're completing the relevant bonus objectives)